paprikka/sonnet.io/src/site/posts/use-rainbow/index.md

 <div class='embed example-rgb-hsl'></div>

 RGB is an additive colour palette.
-This means that mixing 100% of red, green and blue will produce white, mixing 100% red and 100% green but no blue, will produce yellow and so on.
-This is different from, say using oil paint or the [CMYK colour model](https://en.wikipedia.org/wiki/CMYK_color_model), where the resulting tone would be black(-ish)<a href='#footnote-1' class='footnote'>1</a>.
+This means that mixing 100% of red, green and blue will produce white, mixing 100% red and 100% green but 0% blue, will produce yellow and so on.
+This is different from, say, using oil paint or the [CMYK colour model](https://en.wikipedia.org/wiki/CMYK_color_model), where the resulting tone would be black(-ish)<a href='#footnote-1' class='footnote'>1</a>.

-We're used to this approach because it's easy to describe in code but specifying colours in terms of hue, saturation and luminosity seems more natural, especially if you come from design background, or... you know, are a human being using a human language.
+We're used to this approach because it's easy to describe in code but specifying colours in terms of hue, saturation and luminosity seems more natural, especially if you come from a design background, or... you know, are a human being using a human language.

 We've gotten used to RGB as developers, but in spoken language using it would feel unnatural and confusing.
 [Façade](http://facade.photo) would be very hard to use in RGB.

 On the other hand, HSL can often be much more intuitive to work with.
 For instance if I want to make a colour slightly colder, I can just move the hue slider a bit towards blue and I should get closer to what I have in mind.
-With RGB if we make the colour appear colder by including more blue, the resulting tone will be a bit brighter as the blue component will contribute to the overall lightness.
+With RGB if we make the colour appear colder by including more blue, the resulting tone will be a bit brighter as the blue component contributes to the overall lightness.
 This means that you'd have to lower the red and green values to compensate.

 To see how this works in practice, try maxing out the blue colour in the example below.

 <div class='embed example-hue-shift-rgb'></div>

-The first thing that stands out is that all tones are shifted towards blue, the overall brightness of the picture is increased.
+The first thing that stands out is that all tones are shifted towards blue and the overall brightness of the picture is increased.
 In the case of the effect we're discussing, that would be undesirable.

-Now, let's try to do the same with HSL colour circle.
-Move it a bit to the left, by ca. 90 degrees:
+Now, let's try to do the same with the HSL colour circle.
+Drag the slider to the left, by ca. 90 degrees:

 <div class='embed example-hue-shift-hsl'></div>